acgimael/2048/README.md

 It saves your game when you quit, loads when you run the game.

-There is no game over detection, and I will make some improvements...

 ## Installing

 You may have to install ncurses: